Adam Levine: Personal life

 In early 2010, while performing at the Sports Illustrated Swimsuit Issue release party in Las Vegas, Levine met Russian Sports Illustrated Swimsuit Issue model Anne Vyalitsyna and they soon began a relationship.
 They ended the relationship in April 2012 in an "amicable and supportive manner".

 In May 2012, Levine began dating Behati Prinsloo, a Namibian Victoria's Secret model.
 The couple married on July 19, 2014, with Jonah Hill officiating the wedding.
-Levine and Prinsloo have two daughters, Dusty Rose (born September 21, 2016) and Gio Grace (born February 15, 2018).
-On January 28, 2023, Levine and Prinsloo had a third child.
+Levine and Prinsloo have two daughters, Dusty Rose (b.
+September 21, 2016) and Gio Grace (b.
+February 15, 2018).
+On January 28, 2023, Levine and Prinsloo had a third child, who is their first son.

+Levine and Hill have been friends since early childhood, having met in grade school.
+Hill's brother, Jordan Feldstein, managed Maroon 5 until Feldstein's death.
+Despite attending different high schools, Levine has been friends with American actress Kate Hudson since they were teenagers.

-Levine, whose brother Michael is gay, is a supporter of same-sex marriage and LGBT rights.
-In 2011, he made a video on Maroon 5's official YouTube account in support of the It Gets Better Project.
+Levine is supportive of gay rights.
+In 2011, Levine made a video on Maroon 5's official YouTube account in support of the It Gets Better Project.
 In January 2012, he announced that Maroon 5 had changed the location of their post-Grammy Awards show because of the "unnamed Los Angeles restaurant's backing of Proposition 8".
+He has a gay brother.

 In 2013, Levine was mentioned in a hostile work environment lawsuit filed in Los Angeles Superior Court by an unnamed security guard who claimed that Universal Music Publishing Group's Santa Monica location was "infiltrated with pervasive drug use where you could smell marijuana seeping from various offices and openly used in common areas, and lounges".
 The guard claimed that when she complained about the cannabis smoke coming from one of the studios, she was told that "it's Adam Levine—if he wants to come to the lobby and do a line of cocaine on the floor, it's OK".
 In an official statement to The Hollywood Reporter, UMPG (Universal Music Publishing group) described the allegations as "absurd".

 In July 2020, Levine and Prinsloo collaborated with Ferrari and Save the Children to raise funds to support U.S. education programs during the COVID-19 pandemic.
 In 2021, Levine and Prinsloo founded a tequila company called Calirosa.
 The brand's tequila bottles were made available from December 2021.